miica37/Unreal-Shenya/README.md

 # Shenya Documentation
-Documentation for Shenya to be hosted on readthedocs.org
+Documentation for Shenya on Unreal Marketplace

+* hosted on readthedocs.org (unreal-shenya.readthedocs.org)